-The tables below summarize HEVC Main10 Profile bitstream SDR, PQ and HLG indicators.
+The tables below (Table 7, Table 8 and Table 9) summarize HEVC Main10 Profile bitstream SDR, PQ and HLG indicators.
 (In HEVC and AVC specifications, the bitstream elements are bolded and italicized to distinguish them from temporary variables and labels).
-As shown in the table below, there are two methods of signaling the HLG transfer function.
+As shown in the Table 9 there are two methods of signaling the HLG transfer function.